australia-new-zealand-hpc-educators/Educators/assessment.md

-# A Learner's self-efficacy should equate with external assessment
+# Proposition: A Learner's self-efficacy should equate with external assessment

 * Self-efficiacy is a learner's belief that they can or cannot accomplish a task.
 * Structured and integrated knowledge (c.f., content.md) provides the metacognitive process monitoring and evaluating one's own learning.